Andrew-M-C/go.jsonvalue/docs/en/09_conversion.md

 ## Overview

-In `encoding/json`, there is a `tag` called "string", which means to convert current value (no matter what type it is) to a JSON string.
+In `encoding/json`, there is a `tag` called "string", which means converting the current value (no matter what type it is) to a JSON string.
 For example:

 ```go
 type st struct {